 You can provide up to twenty accounts for other users / visitors.
 Each account identifies the access right.
 This allows multiple visitors to share the same account of different levels.
-The options Permission for I/O Control (Digital In/Digital Out) and Permission for PT Control are provided for each account.
+An option to Permit to access DI/DO (Digital In/Digital Out) is provided for each account.
 Some users may need to be prohibited from controlling your attached security devices.